Sun Yat-sen University: Rankings and reputation

-As of 2022. out of all universities worldwide, the university is ranked #79 by the Academic Ranking of World Universities, #129 by U.S. News Global University Ranking, #130 by Center for World University Rankings, #260 by QS World University Rankings, and #251-300 by Times Higher Education.
+As of 2025, out of all universities worldwide, SYSU is ranked #65 by the Academic Ranking of World Universities, #85 by the U.S. News Global University Ranking, #95 by the Center for World University Rankings, #201 by the Times Higher Education., and #276 by the QS World University Rankings.

+The 2025 CWTS Leiden Ranking ranked SYSU 7th in the world by total publications and #26 in the world based on the number of their scientific publications belonging to the top 1% in their fields for the time period 2020–2023.

+Nature Index

-Regarding scientific research output, the Nature Index 2022 ranked SYSU the No.10 university in the Asia Pacific region, and 18th in the world among the global universities.
+Nature Index tracks the affiliations of high-quality scientific articles and presents research outputs by institution and country on monthly basis.
+Regarding scientific research output, the Nature Index 2024 ranked SYSU the No. 7 university in the Asia Pacific region, and 8th in the world among the global universities.